-- 13.1 There are no special provisions under RIPA for the protection of "confidential information".
-Nevertheless, special care needs to be taken where the subject of the investigation or operation might reasonably expect a high degree of privacy or where confidential information is involved. - 13.2 Confidential Information can include matters that are subject to legal privilege, confidential personal information or confidential journalistic material. - 13.3 In practice, it is likely that most of the surveillance authorised and carried out by the Council would not involve confidential information.
-However, where there is a possibility that the use of surveillance will enable knowledge of confidential information to be acquired e.g. conversations between a doctor and patient, a higher level of authority for such surveillance is required. - 13.4 In cases where it is likely that knowledge of confidential information will be acquired, the use of covert surveillance is subject to a higher level of authorisation, namely by the Head of Paid Service (Chief Executive) or, in their absence, the Chief Officer acting as Head of Paid Service. - 13.5 The authorised applicant should complete the application for authorisation of directed surveillance in the usual way, but with sufficient indication of the likelihood that confidential information will be acquired.
+- 13.10 Where the product of surveillance could be relevant to pending or future criminal or civil proceedings (see 13.3), it should be retained in accordance with established disclosure requirements.
+In the case of the Council, particular attention is drawn to the requirements of the code of practice issued under the Criminal Procedure and Investigations Act 1996, which requires that the investigator retain, record, reveal, review all material obtained in an investigation which may be relevant to the investigation. - 13.11 In practice, it is unlikely surveillance authorised and carried out by the Council would involve confidential information.
+However, where there is a possibility that the use of surveillance will enable knowledge of confidential information to be acquired e.g., conversations between a doctor and patient, a higher level of authority for such surveillance is required. - 13.12 Confidential personal information is information held in confidence concerning an individual (whether living or dead) who can be identified from it, and the material in question relates to his or her physical or mental health or to spiritual counselling, constituent correspondence, journalistic material held in confidence and legal privilege material.
+Such information can include both oral and written communications. - 13.13 In cases where it is likely that knowledge of confidential information will be acquired, the use of covert surveillance is subject to a higher level of authorisation, namely by the Head of Paid Service (Chief Executive) or, in their absence, the Chief Officer acting as Head of Paid Service. - 13.14 Any case where confidential information is obtained and retained, the matter should be reported to the Investigatory Powers Commissioner as soon as reasonably practicable, and any material which has been obtained and retained should be made available to the Commissioner on request so that the Commissioner can consider whether the correct procedures and considerations have been applied. - 13.15 The authorised applicant should complete the application form for authorisation of directed surveillance in the usual way, but with sufficient indication of the likelihood that confidential information will be acquired. - 13.16 At all times during any operation officers are to conduct themselves in a manner that will not breach - The Human Rights Act 1998 - Regulation of Investigatory Powers Act 2000 - Data Protection Act 2018 - This Guidance & Working Code of Practice

-- 13.6 At all times during any operation officers are to conduct themselves in a manner that will not breach - The Human Rights Act 1998 - Regulation of Investigatory Powers Act 2000 - Data Protection Act 1998 - This Guidance & Working Code of Practice - Any code of practice issued by the Home Office
+• Any relevant code of practice issued by the Home Office.